SAFEHR-data/uclh-synthetic-data/resources/configuration-files/readme-config.md

 ```

 #### config.yaml
+The first part indicated by`src-stats:` creates the file `src-stats.yaml` shown above.

+The second part starting `tables:` is used to create the rows and columns in the synthetic tables.

-In this example the synthetic data for the two columns that are not database keys are randomly chosen from the values in the source data.
+In this example the synthetic data for the two columns that are not database keys (`year_of_birth` and `death_date`) are randomly chosen from the values in the source data.
 This is indicated by `dist_gen.choice`.

+`num_rows_per_pass:` is set higher for the `person` than `death` tables so that not all of the patients in the synthetic data are marked as having died.

 ```
 src-stats: